nutanix/libvfio-user/docs/vfio-user.rst

 * If set, the size of the total request message is: 16 + 24 + 16.

-.. _VFIO bitmap:
+.. _VFIO Bitmap:

-VFIO bitmap format
+VFIO Bitmap Format
 """"""""""""""""""

 +--------+--------+------+